bbatsov/metaredux/about.md

 [conference talks](/presentations/).
 I love speaking at conferences and I'm really bad at it![^3]

-I'm living in Sofia, Bulgaria and you should totally ping me if you're ever in my part of the world!

 ## About Meta Redux

 This site is my attempt to share some of the things that are on my